dvdjv/socle/README.md

 * Linux Kernel 6.1
 * U-Boot 2024.01
 * OpenCL 3.0 with libmali
-* An option to enable device tree overlays
+* Options to enable device tree overlays

 ## Usage
 Socle provides a template you can use as a base for your new NixOS installation.